-Texas water park for the disabled takes accessible to the next level
+Inspired by daughter, dad builds water park for people with disabilities

 Story highlights

-- Admission to San Antonio park is free for those with disabilities
+- Admission is free for those with disabilities, and they provide complimentary waterproof wheelchairs

-(CNN)When the Morgan's Inspiration Island water park opens in San Antonio on Saturday, visitors won't find any wheelchair ramps at one of the park's main attractions: the riverboat adventure.
+(CNN)At Morgan's Inspiration Island water park in San Antonio, visitors don't have to face any wheelchair ramps at one of the park's main attractions: The riverboat adventure.

-Instead, the boats will rise to meet them, so guests with disabilities can avoid the trouble that often accompanies those with special needs at amusement parks.
+Instead, the boats rise to meet them, so guests with disabilities can avoid the trouble that often accompanies those with special needs at amusement parks.

 That's the idea behind the world's first ultra-accessible water park, creator Gordon Hartman said.
-The main goal: inclusion for those with and without disabilities.
+The main goal: Inclusion for those with and without disabilities.

 "Children and adults who have special needs are sometimes left out, not because they want to be but because sometimes things are not always adequate for them to use," Hartman said.

-That's not the case at this $17 million tropical-themed park.
+That's not the case at this $17 million tropical-themed park, which held its grand opening on Saturday.

 There are fast passes for those who have trouble waiting in line, private areas to transfer from one wheelchair to another, waterproof wristbands to help find those who tend to wander and quiet areas for those who may get overwhelmed by crowds.